gllmAR/docsify-img-caption/README.md

 }
 ```

-By adjusting your CSS, you can fine-tune the visual presentation without altering the plugin’s code.
+Adjust these styles as needed to fit your branding and layout requirements.

 ## License

 This plugin is provided under the [MIT License](LICENSE).
-Feel free to modify and adapt it to your needs.
+Modify and adapt it to your needs.